 Be aware of areas where designated bike lanes end and merge with the normal traffic pattern.
 Hazardous intersections to pay special attention to, include:

 It is easy to bike around Cleveland and Cuyahoga County with RTA.
 Up to 50,000 people per year use RTA's Rack-N-Roll program.
 Bicycles are welcome on RTA's buses and trains year-round.
 Bikes ride free with any paying passenger!

-The Northeast Ohio Areawide Coordinating Agency (NOACA) provides printable PDFs of bikeway maps for all 8 counties of Northeast Ohio.
+The Northeast Ohio Areawide Coordinating Agency (NOACA) provides bikeway maps for five Northeast Ohio counties.
 Bikeway information is also available on NOACA's interactive GIS portal.